 Early Childhood Education and Care & Basic and Upper Secondary Education (K-12)

-Many terms are used interchangeably for this early childhood development and care, whether it holds a formal educational component or not: day-care, nursery school, kindergarten, pre-primary or pre-school being some of them.
+Many terms are used interchangeably for this early childhood development and care: daycare, nursery school, kindergarten, pre-primary or pre-school being some of them.